 Read the Rest of our Caregiving & Relationships Series

-Reverend Sherry Perry, serves as staff chaplain with Blakeford at Green Hills to residents, family, and team members.
-She is board certified with both the Board of Chaplaincy Certification Inc., (BCCi) an affiliate of the Association of Professional Chaplains (APC), and the National Association of Veterans Affairs Chaplains (NAVAC).
+Reverend Sherry Perry, is board certified with both the Board of Chaplaincy Certification Inc., (BCCi) an affiliate of the Association of Professional Chaplains (APC), and the National Association of Veterans Affairs Chaplains (NAVAC).
 She received her Master of Divinity from Vanderbilt Divinity School.